JJB8223/ShakeAndPour/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

+The MVP consists of a basic login system to allow users and an admin to log into the e-store.
+The admin will be able to modify the contents of the inventory, while the user will be able to find, view, and purchase drink kits.
+All of these actions will be reflected by changes to the data stored on the server.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._